keboola/connection-docs/templates/ecommerce/ecommerce.md

 If you do not have your own data warehouse, follow the instructions and we will create a database for you:

+1. Configure the Snowflake destination and click on **Save Configuration**
-1. After clicking **Save**, the template will be used in your project.
+2. After clicking **Save**, the template will be used in your project.
 You will see a flow.
-2. Go there and click on **Snowflake Data Destination** to configure it.
+3. Go there and click on **Snowflake Data Destination** to configure it.
 You will be redirected to the data destination configuration and asked to set up credentials.
-3. Select **Keboola Snowflake database**.
+4. Select **Keboola Snowflake database**.
-4. Then go back to the flow and click **Run**.
+5. Then go back to the flow and click **Run**.

 {: .image-popup}
 ![DWH Provided by Keboola](/templates/ecommerce/keboola-dwh-instructions1.png)